ssweilee/odin-recipes/README.md

 # odin-recipes
-This is a Project recipes foundations course from "The odin project", practice to set up project's HitHub repostory.
+This is a Project recipes foundations course from "The odin project", practice to set up project's GitHub repostory.